linux-integrity/ima-doc/ima-concepts.rst

 ======================

-The Linux runtime Integrity Measurement Architecture (IMA) calculates hash values of executables and other sensitive system files.
+The Linux Integrity Measurement Architecture (IMA) calculates hash values of executables and other system files at runtime.
 The hash value is used in multiple ways:

-* stored in a measurement log
+* stored in a IMA measurement event log
 * used for verifying signatures
 * stored in the system audit log

-The hash algorithm is defined by :ref:`config-ima-default-hash`, which can be overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash` specifier.
+The hash algorithm is defined by :ref:`config-ima-default-hash`, which can be overridden by the :ref:`boot-command-line-arguments` :ref:`ima-hash`.

-**IMA** :ref:`measurement` maintains an aggregate integrity value over the measurement log if the platform has a TPM chip.
+**IMA** :ref:`measurement` maintains an aggregate integrity value over the measurement event log if the platform has a TPM chip.
 The TPM can attest to the state of these system files.
 It typically uses PCR 10.
-The TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement log.
+The TPM attestation quote is a signature over the PCR, indirectly providing integrity over the measurement event log.

 The measurement system requires both a TPM and an independent verifier.

 Measurement is similar to the pre-OS trusted boot concept.

-IMA keeps a table of the hash values.
-If the hash is seen again, the contents are not measured again. :ref:`config-ima-disable-htable` offers other options.
+IMA keeps a table of the measured hash values.
+If the hash is seen again, the contents are not re-measured again. :ref:`config-ima-disable-htable` offers other options.

-**IMA** :ref:`appraisal` can check the file's digital signature or hash and take action if the signature verification fails.
+**IMA** :ref:`appraisal` can check the file's digital signature or hash and take action if the signature verification fails or the hash does not match a known good value.

 Appraisal is similar to the pre-OS secure boot concept.